 - A new block is said to be mined when a miner finds a hash of the block header that is below some threshold that we call the target.

-The Iron Fish blockchain algorithm dynamically adjusts the mining difficulty to achieve 15 second average block times, by either increasing or decreasing mining difficulty if previous blocks are observed to be coming in too fast or too slow.
+The Iron Fish blockchain algorithm dynamically adjusts the mining difficulty to achieve 60-second average block times, by either increasing or decreasing mining difficulty if previous blocks are observed to be coming in too fast or too slow.

 To be a miner, a node must have both of the global data structures synced (the Merkle Tree of Notes and the Merkle Tree of Nullifiers), and know at least the two most recent blocks.

 As we’ve mentioned, a block consists of a block header and a block body.
-The block body is simply a list of 0 or more transactions; a block containing no transactions is called an empty block.
-The block creation process is the same regardless of whether or not a block has transactions:
+The block body is simply a list of one or more transactions; a block containing no user-transactions is called an empty block.
+The block creation process is the same regardless of whether a block has user-transactions:

 - Determine the block body